Heinrich Ignaz Franz Biber: Biography

 Biber was born in Wartenberg, Bohemia (now Stráž pod Ralskem, Czech Republic).
-Little is known about his early education, other than that he may have studied at a Jesuit Gymnasium at Troppau in Bohemia, and that he may have had musical education by a local organist.
+Little is known about his early education, other than that he may have studied at a Jesuit gymnasium at Opava in Bohemia, and that he may have had musical education by a local organist.
 Before 1668 Biber worked at the court of Prince Johann Seyfried von Eggenberg in Graz, and then he was employed by the Bishop of Olomouc, Karl II von Liechtenstein-Kastelkorn, in Kroměříž.
 Biber's associate from the early 1660s, Pavel Josef Vejvanovský, worked there as director of the Kapelle.
 Biber apparently enjoyed a good reputation, and his violin playing skills were very highly regarded.

 In summer 1670 Karl II sent Biber to Absam, near Innsbruck, to negotiate with the celebrated instrument maker Jacob Stainer for the purchase of new instruments for the Kapelle.
 Biber never reached Stainer, however, and instead entered the employ of the Archbishop of Salzburg, Maximilian Gandolph von Kuenburg.
 Because Karl and Maximilian were friends, Biber's former employer refrained from taking any action; he was, however, very hurt by the composer's decision, and waited until 1676 to officially issue his release papers.
 It is not coincidental that most of the autograph compositions Biber sent to Kremsier date from the early 1670s.
 Biber remained in Salzburg for the rest of his life.

 His musical and social careers flourished: he started publishing his music in 1676, performed before the Emperor Leopold I (and was rewarded by him) in 1677, became deputy Kapellmeister at Salzburg in 1679 and Kapellmeister in 1684.
 In 1690 Biber was raised to nobility by the Emperor, with the title of Biber von Bibern.
 Finally, the new Archbishop of Salzburg, Johann Ernst, Count Thun, appointed Biber lord high steward, the highest social rank Biber would attain.

 The composer was married on 30 May 1672 at the bishop's summer residence, Hellbrunn Palace, just outside Salzburg.
 His wife Maria Weiss was a daughter of a Salzburg merchant, citizen and tradesman, Peter Weiss.
 Together they had 11 children, four of whom survived to adulthood.
 All were musically gifted.
 Anton Heinrich (1679–1742) and Carl Heinrich (1681–1749) both served as violinists at the Salzburg court, and the latter was promoted to Kapellmeister in 1743.
 Daughters Maria Cäcilia (born 1674) and Anna Magdalena (1677–1742) became nuns at Santa Clara, Merano, and the Nonnberg Abbey, respectively.
 Anna Magdalena was an alto singer and a violinist, and in 1727 became director of the choir and the Kapelle of the Abbey.
-Anna Magdalena used her father's Singfundament, a basic singing instruction book, for her work in the Abbey.
+She used her father's Singfundament, a basic singing instruction book, for her work in the Abbey.

 On 3 November 1692, Biber was appointed steward by Archbishop Johann Ernst.
 He then received his Coat of arms.

-Biber died in Salzburg in 1704.
+Biber died in Salzburg on 3 May 1704.
 His grave is located in the Petersfriedhof.